Getting Started in Co-op

 Sophomore students in Engineering, Computer Science students in A&S, and Biological and Environmental Engineering students in CALS, must attend an information session* to learn about Co-op.

 *Engineering Co-op Information Sessions are scheduled for October 16 & 17, 2018 at 4:30pm in 155 Olin Hall.
-Watch for more information here, and you should receive an invitation through Handshake in the weeks to come!
+A panel of seasoned Co-op students will be there to talk about their experiences and answer your questions.

 - Cumulative GPA of 2.7 or higher